 Contact and Identifying Information

-A good Sonoma County lease agreement will start with identifying information.
+A good Healdsburg lease agreement will start with identifying information.
 You need the names, addresses, phone numbers, and email addresses for all tenants who will live in the property.
 Any dependents who are living in the home but not listed as financially responsible parties on the lease must also be included.
 The name and address of the owner or the property management company should be included, and you’ll also want to describe the property that’s being rented.
 State whether it’s a single-family home or an apartment, and if it includes parking, utilities, or appliances.

 Rent Collection Policy and Terms